wacuuu/workload-collocation-agent/examples/kubernetes/wca-scheduler/README.rst

 Created Kubernetes CertificateSigningRequest must be approved.
 It can be done by an automated approval process or by a cluster administrator.
 Below script uses example certificate approved by the administrator.
+It is recommended to create a certificate with an expiry date of 3 years.

 .. code-block:: shell